Flashback: Andy Burns On A Christmas Soundtrack And A Hidden Holiday Gem

 Isn’t that really what so many great holiday films are about?
 Family and friends coming together.
 Sure, Boogie Nights isn’t It’s A Wonderful Life or A Christmas Carol, but there’s something beautiful and affirming about it just the same.
 If you haven’t seen the film, I highly recommend checking it for star-making performances from Wahlberg and the brilliant Phillip Seymour Hoffman, not to mention Burt Reynold Oscar nominated role as producer Jack Horner.
 It’s great at any time of year.
 And for those of you that already know of the brilliance of which I speak, while you may not have it running while the kids are up and you’re sitting down to eat your turkey and stuffing on Christmas Eve, throw it on at an appropriate time this holiday season and you just might find yourself with a new appreciation for Dirk’s Diggler.

-Andy Burns is the Interactive Content Editor for SiriusXM Canada, and has been the Editor-In-Chief of the pop culture website Biff Bam Pop! since its inception in 2008.
+Andy Burns is the Editorial Manager for SiriusXM Canada, and has been the Editor-In-Chief of the pop culture website Biff Bam Pop! since its inception in 2008.

 View all posts by Andy Burns